thiagooliveira-sh/thiagooliveira-sh/README.md

 ### Hello! 👋 Welcome to my profile

-I'm

- - 📌 Skills: Linux, AWS, , Bootstrap, jQuery, Quasar, Node.js
+ - 📌 Skills: Linux, AWS, Bash, Webservers, Firewalls, Java
  - 📚 Currently learning Ansible and Terraform
  - 😄 In my free time I usually play games, watch series and stay with my family
  - ⚡ thiagoalexandria.com.br tips for beginners and all cool stuff from sysads land.